What is 608 and 708 Closed Captioning?

 |Standard for analog television||Standard for digital television|

-|Appearance: Uppercase white text on black box background||Appearance: User can control caption appearance.
-Options include: 8 fonts in 3 sizes, 64 text colors, 64 background colors, background opacity, and edged or dropshadowed text|
+|White text over a black box||Customizable, with options including 8 fonts, 3 text sizes, 64 text colors, 64 background colors, background opacity, and dropshadowed (or edged) text|

-The Future of CEA-608 vs. CEA-708 Closed Captions
+The Future of 608 Captions & 708 Captions

-This post was originally published in October 2014 as “Closed Captioning for Broadcast Television: What’s the Difference Between 708 Captions and 608 (Line 21) Captions?” and has since been updated for clarity and freshness.
+This blog was originally published in October 2014 as Closed Captioning for Broadcast Television: What’s the Difference Between 708 Captions and 608 (Line 21) Captions?
+It was updated on September 15, 2021 by Kelly Mahoney.
+This article has since been updated again in combination with information from 608 and 708 Closed Captions: A Primer (originally published by Captionmax) for accuracy, clarity, and freshness.